superdurszlak/superdurszlak.github.io/_posts/2024-09-22-engineering-mindfulness-self-auditing-our software-systems.md

 {% capture migration_insights %}
 Even though the migration audit at Walnut Donuts was rushed due to tight deadlines imposed by the regulator and initial miscommunication, at the end of the day it allowed us to avert tremendous risks to the migration effort.
 {% endcapture %}
-{% include case-study-context.html content=migration_insights %}
+{% include key-takeaway.html content=migration_insights %}

 ## Secretly committed secrets

 {% capture secrets_overlooked %}
-At Kravitz, accidentally committing one's credentials into company repositories was something so prevalent the Security Team has written down an entire procedure on how to remove and rotate the leaked credentials - but even then, when I did that mistake too and committed some test environment API key, there was no secret scanning in place.
+At Shenanigans Ltd., accidentally committing one's credentials into company repositories was something so prevalent the Security Team has written down an entire procedure on how to remove and rotate the leaked credentials - but even then, when I did that mistake too and committed some test environment API key, there was no secret scanning in place.
 I had to realize I did, in fact, commit that API key and then self-report to the Security Team, who guided me through manual removal of the secret from the server's git history (sic!) and rotation of the credential.
 Unsurprisingly, when going through the history we even managed to find some other secrets committed and later reverted - and who knows if they ever got rotated anyway...
 {% endcapture %}
 {% include case-study-context.html content=secrets_overlooked %}